RonAaron61/EIT-Microcontroller/README.md

 ### AC to DC Converter

 Because the output of the signal is still an AC signal, we need to convert it to a DC signal, so the microcontroller can read it.
 I used a peak detector as the AC-to-DC converter. consisting of an op-amp, diode, capacitor, and resistor.

+(image)

+At first, I didn't use a resistor and when I checked using a multimeter I got a satisfied result, but when it was connected to the microcontroller ADC it suddenly went higher than it should have.
+So because a multimeter usually has around 1 MΩ impedance, I tried connecting a 1 MΩ resistor to it and got a kinda satisfied result.

 ### ADS1115